AdaptiveCpp/AdaptiveCpp/src/compiler/llvm-to-backend/clspv/llvm-to-clspv.md

 Pass for fixing resulting SROA components from large structs so that we don't lose the address space of pointers between `PtrToInt` then `IntToPtr` on a Value.

-### AddrSpaceRestorePass

-General pass for fixing instructions that have lost address space during optimization until this point.

-* GEP
-* MemCpyInst - Need to recreate builtin declaration with address spaces.
-* MemSetInst - Need to recreate builtin declaration with address spaces.

-### AtomicAddrSpacePass

-Pass for fixing up atomic builtin calls that take an opaque ptr without an address space but pointer value for used for builtin parameter has an addrspace.
-Done by creating an address space cast for the relevant operand.